cer-0/cer-0.github.io/_posts/2021-02-12-removing-t420-supervisor.md

 ## Removing the supervisor password

-This is the trickiest part, I found two youtube videos, and both of them had part of the answer, so, here is the steps I used to remove the password:
+This is the trickiest part, I found two youtube videos, and both of them had part of the answer, so, here are the steps I used to remove the password:

 1. Plug the power supply to the MB
 2. **As soon as the ThinkPad logo appears**, **hold the pins**, **TRY not stop holding them**[^1].